 Recruitment was continually below expectation despite an in-built internal pilot and multiple strategies used to boost up recruitment.
-On 9 November 2018, the Data Monitoring Committee (DMC) recommended to the Trial Steering Committee (TSC) that the trial should be halted, due to the shortfall in recruitment and the high level of non-adherence in the elective freeze group.
-Following the recommendation, a joint meeting of the TSC and DMC was convened on 17 January 2019, with an independent chair to agree scenarios for a monitoring meeting with the NIHR HTA.
+On 9 November 2018, the Data Monitoring Committee (DMC) recommended to the Trial Steering Committee (TSC) that the trial should be halted, owing to the shortfall in recruitment and the high level of non-adherence in the elective freeze group.
+Following the recommendation, a joint meeting of the TSC and DMC was convened on 17 January 2019, with an independent chair, to agree scenarios for a monitoring meeting with the National Institute for Health Research, Health Technology Assessment.
 After the monitoring meeting on 29 January 2019, it was agreed that the trial would stop recruitment on 30 April 2019 as it was felt that continuing the trial beyond then would yield no further benefit and lead to research wastage.

-The ITT population included 307 couples in the elective freeze and 309 in the fresh embryo transfer arm, as 3 women withdrew consent for use of their data.
+The ITT population included 307 couples in the elective freeze and 309 in the fresh embryo transfer arm, as three women withdrew consent for use of their data.
 Of 307 women randomised to elective freeze, 96 received fresh embryos (31%); non-adherence to the allocated intervention was much lower (n=21, 7%) in the fresh embryo transfer arm.
 Personal choice accounted for 72% cases of non-adherence in the elective freeze arm, followed by 13% for medical reasons.

-The two randomised groups were similar in terms of baseline characteristics (Table 1).
-The mean age of the woman was 35 years with 95% of women under the age of 40, and 50% under the age of 35.
+The two randomised groups were similar in terms of baseline characteristics (Table I).
+The mean age of the women was 35 years with 95% of women under the age of 40 years, and 50% under the age of 35 years.
 Most women (78%) had primary infertility and a high proportion (41%) had unexplained infertility.
 Median (interquartile range (IQR)) duration of infertility for both arms was 36 months (IQR: 24 to 48 months).

 Of those randomised, 298 (97%) women in the elective freeze arm and 303 (98%) women in the fresh embryo transfer arm had an embryo transfer.
-Most embryo transfers (93.8%) involved embryos at blastocyst stage.
-In the elective freeze arm, embryo freezing was done by vitrification at blastocyst stage in 88.1% cases.
-Almost all frozen embryo transfers were done in hormonally mediated cycles (92.8%) (Table 1).
-Over 80% women in both randomised groups received a single embryo; others received two embryos, with the exception of one woman who had a triple embryo transfer.
+Most embryo transfers (94.6% in frozen and 93.1% in fresh) involved embryos at blastocyst stage.
+In the elective freeze arm, embryo freezing was by vitrification at blastocyst stage in 88.1% cases.
+Almost all frozen embryo transfers were carried out in hormonally mediated cycles ( 206/223) (Table I).
+Over 80% women in both randomised groups received a single embryo; the others received two embryos, with the exception of one woman who had a triple embryo transfer.

-In order to transfer 248 embryos 280 had to be thawed i.e. 88.6% were suitable to be transferred after being thawed.
-Three couples in the frozen group did not have any embryos to transfer due to the failure of all embryos to survive freezing thawing process.
+In order to transfer 248 embryos, 280 had to be thawed i.e. 88.6% were suitable to be transferred after being thawed.
+Three couples in the frozen transfer group did not have any embryos to transfer owing to the failure of all embryos to survive the freezing thawing process.

-In the elective freeze group , the clinical characteristics pre-randomisation (number of eggs, method of insemination, number of 2pn, number of good quality embryos on day 3, cycle number, number of previous embryo transfers) were similar in both groups who complied with allocated intervention and those who did not (Supplementary Table 1).
-Median (IQR) of remaining embryos, after first transfer were higher in those who complied compared to those who did not (3 (1-4) versus 1 (0-3)).
-This could partly be due to a lower proportion who had single embryo transfer (72.9% versus 88.6%) and a higher proportion that received blastocyst transfer (95.8% versus 88.1%) in the non-compliant group, leading to the use of more embryos at first transfer.
+In the elective freeze group , the clinical characteristics pre-randomisation (number of eggs, method of insemination, number of 2pn, number of good quality embryos on day 3, cycle number, number of previous embryo transfers) were similar in the groups who complied with allocated intervention and those who did not (Supplementary Table SI).
+Median (IQR) of remaining embryos after first transfer were higher in those who complied compared to those who did not (3 (1-4) versus 1 (0-3)).
+This could partly be related to a lower proportion who had single embryo transfer (72.9% versus 88.6%) and a higher proportion that received blastocyst transfer (95.8% versus 88.1%) in the non-compliant group, leading to the use of more embryos at first transfer.
 More than 50% had at least one embryo remaining frozen after transfer in the non-compliant group.